-Evans says performance is the biggest issue that customers have with a DaaS offering, so it’s essential to optimize images for the cloud.
-Some MSPs and VARs want simply to carry images from on-premises desktops over to the cloud, but that will hinder performance.
-It’s essential to keep the image as simple as possible—the more you add, the more you have to manage.
-“We make sure we help our DaaS partners learn to think about the cloud differently than on-prem,” Evans says.
+Customers’ biggest issue with a DaaS offering is performance, so optimizing images for the cloud is essential.
+Some MSPs and VARs want to carry images from on-premises desktops to the cloud, hindering performance.
+It’s vital to keep the image as simple as possible – the more you add, the more you have to manage.

 2. A Well-Planned Migration

 It’s vital to start a Desktop as a Service migration by understanding your client’s objectives and mapping out their networking needs.
-Evans says it’s more likely that your clients will want to keep some data on-premises rather than immediately migrating everything to the cloud.
-You’ll need to develop a strategy that optimizes performance when you connect your Desktop as a Service offering to on-premises systems.
+For example, it’s more likely that your clients will want to keep some data on-premises rather than immediately migrate everything to the cloud.
+Therefore, you’ll need to develop a strategy that optimizes performance when you connect your Desktop as a Service offering to on-premises systems.

-Also, recognize that the DaaS offering you choose may support use in different clouds.
-Evans reminds MSPs and VARs that there are differences among cloud providers’ platforms that you need to take into account when implementing the solution.
+Also, recognize that the DaaS offering may support use in different clouds.
+MSPs and VARs must remember there are differences among cloud providers’ platforms that need to be taken into account when implementing the solution.

-You also need to consider your client’s vertical and compliance requirements when choosing a cloud.
-The best choice of a cloud platform will differ whether your client is a healthcare organization, retail business, or government agency.
+When choosing a cloud, you also need to consider your client’s vertical and compliance requirements.
+For example, the best cloud platform choice will differ depending on whether your client is a healthcare organization, retail business, or government agency.

 3. Choosing Persistent or Nonpersistent Desktops

-When you’re designing DaaS for a client, you have a choice of persistent and nonpersistent desktops.
+When designing DaaS for a client, you can choose persistent and nonpersistent desktops.

 - Persistent: Each time users log in, they connect to the same virtual desktops that they’ve configured.
 Anything they do “persists” as they log out and log in.